G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Listed as: Wounded 8/30/1864 Jenkins Ferry, AR

-In 1862 the 6’1” Morris enlisted in the Union Army.
-During his three-year enlistment Isaac was severely wounded in the chest and suffered from an attack of the measles.
-The latter affected him the remainder of his life.
+In 1862 the 6’1” Isaac then residing in Guthrie Co.
+Iowa, enlisted in the Union Army.
+During his three-year enlistment Private Morris was severely wounded in the chest during the battle of Jenkins Ferry, Arkansas (8/30/64) and suffered from an attack of the measles.
+Although the wounding was serious, it was actually the latter that affected him the remainder of his life.